gileck/youtube-ai-app/app-guildelines/Typescript-guildelines.md

 - `any` disables type checking—defeats the purpose of TypeScript.
 - Use `unknown` when needed, then narrow down with type checks.
 - If `any` is absolutely necessary, isolate and comment it.
+- **Never cast types to `any`** (e.g., `as any`).
+This bypasses TypeScript's type checking completely and can lead to runtime errors.
+- Instead, use proper type narrowing, type guards, or more specific type assertions when absolutely necessary.

 ### Always Type Function Parameters and Return Values
 - Explicit types prevent bugs and make functions easier to understand.